SovnSkyrim/Aldrnari/README.md

 ### I have a question

-Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp).
-The support channel in the Wabbajack Discord is for Installation questions, not support over in game stuff or suggestions.
+Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp) or Wabbajack's Discord, [link here](https://discord.com/invite/wabbajack).

-### I have a bug

-Report it in my Discord, link [here](https://discord.gg/ZgjVrXp).
-The support channel in the Wabbajack Discord is for Installation questions, not bug reports.

 ### A face part is crashing me! | Some hair/facial hair clips!